Last updated: October 13, 2020

 For detailed instructions on editing your DNS records for the most common DNS providers, check out our DNS setup guide.

-Please note: if you're using Network Solutions or Namecheap for hosting, or are adding your records to GoDaddy manually, these providers add your brand domain and top level domain to the end of these DNS record automatically.
-You only need to enter the subdomain in the host name field in your DNS settings.
+Please note: if you're using Network Solutions or Namecheap for hosting, or are adding your records to GoDaddy manually, you only need to enter the subdomain in the host name field in your DNS settings.
+These providers add your brand domain and top level domain to the end of DNS records automatically.

 DNS changes can take some time to process.
 In most cases, DNS changes will propagate within a few minutes, though it can take longer depending on your DNS provider.
 If it's been more than an hour and you're still seeing an error, ensure that you've set up your DNS correctly and then contact HubSpot support.

 Once your domain provisioning is complete, SSL will be enabled automatically.
 This usually takes a few minutes, but can take up to four hours.
 If you encounter any errors during the SSL provisioning process, see our troubleshooting guide for SSL certificate errors.

 Learn more about SSL and domain security.